-3. The method as claimed in claim 2, wherein the user search query is submitted by way of any suitable GUI.
+3. The method as claimed in claim 1, wherein the user search query is submitted by way of any suitable Graphic User Interface (GUI).

-4. The method as claimed in claim 3, wherein the GUI is a web-browser, and the search query is submitted by way of a software application embedded within and/or provided as a plug-in for the web-browser GUI.
+4. The method as claimed in claim 1, wherein the search query is submitted by way of a software application embedded within or provided as a plug-in for a web-browser GUI.

-5. The method as claimed in claim 4, wherein the software application is a clientside application.
+5. The method as claimed in claim 4, wherein the software application is a client-side application.

 6. The method as claimed in claim 5, wherein the search origin is identified by the client-side application querying a database indexed search engine and utilising one or more results obtained therefrom as the search origin.

-7. The method as claimed in claim 5 or claim 6, wherein the search origin is identified by accepting a user input of a search origin from which the user wishes a search to commence.
+7. The method as claimed in claim 5, wherein the search origin is identified by accepting a user input of a search origin from which the user wishes a search to commence.

-8. The method as claimed in claim 6 or claim 7, wherein more than one search origin is identified and pursued substantially in real-time in order to obtain or locate relevant search results.
+8. The method as claimed in claim 1, wherein more than one search origin is identified and pursued substantially in real-time in order to obtain or locate relevant search results.